 Diagnostic test accuracy review protocols

 Instructions are given in the Handbook for diagnostic test accuracy reviews.
 An e-mail notifying that the protocol has been checked in on Archie should be sent to the Managing Editor (email@example.com).
-The protocol, if considered well-prepared, following the guidelines in the Handbook for diagnostic test accuracy reviews and The CHBG Module, and its format is according to the requirements of the Cochrane Style Guide, will be peer reviewed by the appointed Contact Editor and at least two peer reviewers.
+The protocol, if considered well-prepared, following the guidelines in the Handbook for diagnostic test accuracy reviews and The CHBG Module, and its format is according to the requirements of the Cochrane Style Manual, will be peer reviewed by the appointed Contact Editor and at least two peer reviewers.
 The Co-ordinating Editor may also make additional comments on the protocol.

 Intervention reviews and Diagnostic test accuracy reviews

 The authors are expected to finalise the performance of the systematic review within 18 months after the protocol has been published.
 The primary responsibility for identifying all potentially eligible trials for the systematic review rests with the authors.
 The authors will be assisted in this task by the Managing Editor (firstname.lastname@example.org), as well as by the Information Specialist (email@example.com) who will supply the authors with information on relevant trials from The CHBG Controlled Trials Register and other electronic databases.
 The primary responsibility for applying the inclusion criteria and assembling the data rests with the authors.
 As previously stated, preferably two people should do this independently.
 Therefore, the Editorial Team encourages at least two authors per systematic review.
 When the systematic review is completed, the contact author checks in the review on Archie and informs by e-mail the Managing Editor.
-The review, if considered well-prepared, following the guidelines in the respective Handbook, and its format is according to the requirements of the Cochrane Style Guide, will be peer reviewed by the appointed Contact Editor and at least two peer reviewers.
+The review, if considered well-prepared, following the guidelines in the respective Handbook, and its format is according to the requirements of the Cochrane Style Manual, will be peer reviewed by the appointed Contact Editor and at least two peer reviewers.

 Once the authors have responded satisfactorily to the comments (ie, by making the amendments in the review as well as preparing a cover letter to the Contact Editor with point-to-point replies), the review is put through final editing (all CHBG Editors and CHBG Consumers evaluate the review) before being published in The CHBG Module of the Cochrane Database of Systematic Reviews of The Cochrane Library.
 CHBG Consumer peer reviewers evaluate and comment on the review.
 Occasionally, peer reviewers and/or editors consider a review to be of inadequate quality and decide that it should not be published in its present form.
 Authors will be informed as to why this is the case, and remedial action suggested.